stefan-solmundson/battleships/README.md

 ## Setup

 Navigate to /server & run ```pip install -r requirements.txt``` to install all of the required python dependencies.
+OR
+If you are using a virtual environment nevigate to /venv/Scripts & run ```activate.bat```.
+Then navigate to /server & run ```pip install -r requirements.txt``` to install all of the required python dependencies.

 ### Client